 Originally from Washington State, Sandy Jones served with the United States Air Force Pipe Band in Washington, D.C., and was the Pipe-Major o the Band for many years.
 As a member of the USAF Pipe Band he played for presidents and heads of state including playing at the funeral of President John F. Kennedy.

 After retiring from the Air Force in 1977, he assumed the duties of Director of Piping and Drumming at the The Military College of South Carolina.
 During his tenure, the Citadel Pipe Band gained a local and worldwide reputation.
 They received a prestigious invitation to perform at the Edinburgh Tattoo.

-Sandy retire from the Citadel in 2003, after 25 years of service.
+Sandy retired from the Citadel in 2003, after 25 years of service.
 He continues to teach piping to one and all, as well as judge piping competitions around the country.